Browsed by

 Making Boiled Fruit Dumplings

 I usually think of dumplings as an addition to soup, but fruit dumplings make a delicious dessert.
 Although dumplings can be baked (usually apple dumplings), these recipes are for boiled dumplings.
-INFORMATION BELOW COMPILED FROM 1800s COOKBOOKS ORANGE DUMPLINGSMix two cups prepared flour, two eggs, two teaspoons butter, one tablespoon sugar and one cup water into a thick batter.
+INFORMATION BELOW FROM 1800s COOKBOOKS ORANGE DUMPLINGSMix two cups prepared flour, two eggs, two teaspoons butter, one tablespoon sugar and one cup water into a thick batter.
 Pare three nice oranges and cut them into small pieces.
-Remove the pits and all the skin, so that there is…
+Remove the pits and all the skin, so that there is nothing…

 Read More Read More